-1. Misrepresentation of academic work:

-- Using another's statements or thoughts without giving that source proper credit (plagiarism). - Submission for credit an assignment prepared by another person (or persons).

-2. Interference with academic pursuits requiring independent effort:
+- 1. Misrepresentation of academic work: - Using another's statements or thoughts without giving that source proper credit (plagiarism). - Submitting for credit one's own academic work (e.g. research paper, project) that was previously prepared for another course or purpose (self-plagiarism). - Using a substantial portion of one's own previous academic work without significantly improving the previous submission and asking the instructor for permission. - Submitting for credit an assignment prepared by another person (or persons). - 2.
+Interference with academic pursuits requiring independent effort: - Giving, receiving, or using unauthorized assistance on examinations. - Collaboration with others when independent work is required.

-- Giving, receiving, or using unauthorized assistance on examinations. - Collaboration with others when independent work is required. - Deliberately defacing or removing course materials, thereby making them unavailable to others.
+• Deliberately defacing or removing course materials, thereby making them unavailable to others.

-3. Buying, selling, or bribing:
+3. Buying, selling, or bribing